Simulation-Software-Engineering/Lecture-Material/documentation/technical_writing_slides.md

 - Consistent
 - Descriptive and concise (such that complete history becomes skimmable)
-- Explain the "why" (the "what" is covered in the diff)
+- Explain the "why" (the "how" is covered in the diff)

 ---